golang/dep/docs/ensure-mechanics.md

 ### `-update` and constraint types

-Continuing with our example, it's important to note that updates with `-update` are achieved incidentally - the solver never explicitly targets a newer version by the solver.
-It just removes the hint from the lock, then selects the first version in the queue that satisfies constraints.
+Continuing with our example, it's important to note that updates with `-update` are achieved incidentally - the solver never explicitly targets a newer version.
+It just skips adding a hint from the lock, then selects the first version in the queue that satisfies constraints.
 Consequently, `-update` is only effective with certain types of constraints.

 It does work with branch constraints, which we can observe by including the underlying revision.
 If the user has constrained on `branch = "master"`, and `Gopkg.lock` points at an older revision (say, `aabbccd`) than the canonical source's `master` branch points to (`bbccdde`), then `dep ensure` will end up contructing a queue that looks like this: